dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 > [!TIP]
 > You don't need to run any of these commands, since the sample app already includes the clients.
 Instead, this is a point of reference from which the clients were created.
 For more information, see [npm-init](https://docs.npmjs.com/cli/commands/npm-init).

 To run the app, you first need to install the dependencies for each client.
-To do so, navigate to each client folder and run `npm install` (or the install alias `npm i`) commands:
+To do so, navigate to each client folder and run `npm install` (or the install alias `npm i`) commands.

 ### Install Angular dependencies